AaronKaa/link-shorten/README.md

 ### Encoding / Decoding

-I chose not to technically encode or decode the links and they are instead converted and then retireved, im not sure if that is what the brief had in mind.
-The reason for this is that if i encode the link (perhaps using base64) id still have a long link:
+I chose not to technically encode or decode the links and they are instead converted and then retrieved, im not sure if that is what the brief had in mind.
+The reason for this is that if I encode the link (perhaps using base64) id still have a long link:

 Encoding the link :